Inf-convolution and optimal risk sharing with countable sets of risk measures: Self-convolution and regulatory arbitrage

 \section{Self-convolution and regulatory arbitrage}

 In this section, we consider the special case $\rho^i=\rho,\:\forall\:i\in\mathcal{I}$.
 In this situation, we have that $\rho^\mu_{conv}$ is a self-convolution.
-This concept is highly important in the context of regulatory arbitrage (as in \cite{Wang2016}), where the goal is to reduce the regulatory capital of a position by splitting it.
+This concept is fundamental in the context of regulatory arbitrage (as in \cite{Wang2016}), where the goal is to reduce the regulatory capital of a position by splitting it.
+More specifically, it indicates the gain, in the sense of a decrease in capital requirements that a company achieves by splitting its group structure into sub-companies within a given regulatory framework.
 The difference between $\rho(X)$ and $\rho^\mu_{conv}(X)$ is then obtained by a simple rearrangement (sharing) of risk.
+Thus, there is a reduction in capital requirements and consequently a decrease of opportunity and capital costs simply by arbitrating a splitting arrangement instead of changing a company's business structure.
 We now adjust this concept to our framework.

 \begin{Def} The regulatory arbitrage of a risk measure $\rho$ is a functional $\tau_\rho\colon L^\infty\rightarrow\mathbb{R}_+\cup\{\infty\}$ defined as Moreover, $\rho$ is called \begin{enumerate} \item free of regulatory arbitrage if $\tau_\rho(X)=0,\:\forall\:X\in L^\infty$; \item of finite regulatory arbitrage if $\tau_\rho(X)<\infty,\:\forall\:X\in L^\infty$; \item of partially infinite regulatory arbitrage if $\tau_\rho(X)=\infty$ for some $X\in L^\infty$; \item of infinite regulatory arbitrage if $\tau_\rho(X)=\infty,\:\forall\:X\in L^\infty$. \end{enumerate} \end{Def}